 Benefits and Job Analysis Specialist Example Conduct programs of compensation and benefits and job analysis for employer.
 May specialize in specific areas, such as position classification and pension programs.

-Life As a Benefits and Job Analysis Specialist
+A Day in the Life of a Benefits and Job Analysis Specialist

 - Work with the Department of Labor and promote its use with employers.

-What Every Benefits and Job Analysis Specialist Should Know
+What a Benefits and Job Analysis Specialist Should Know